FAQEUCyber Resilience Act

 EU Cyber Resilience Act FAQ Module B+C

-Use this CRA FAQ to understand the two-step module B+C route, what the notified body examines, what production-control duties remain with the manufacturer, and when post-certificate changes require further approval.
+Understand the CRA's two-step Module B+C route: what the notified body examines, what evidence the manufacturer submits, what production-control duties remain, and when certificate changes require approval.

 Built for certification, engineering, legal, and compliance teams using or reviewing the CRA type-examination route.